smatting/vimrubber/README.md

 to your ``~/.vimrc`` as explained in the doc of Vundle, restart Vim and run ``:BundleInstall``

 To install it manually, copy ``autoload/vimrubber.tex`` into ``~/.vim/autoload/`` and restart Vim.

-# Usage
-When building your LaTeX project with, the messages in the quickfix window should look fine now.